-Many online retailers selling into the EU will exceed the EU VAT threshold for a specific country and need to register for VAT in that country.
+Many online retailers are registered for VAT in countries other than the UK.
 This article explains how to configure Tradebox One to customise tax codes and set these per country.

 Tradebox already classifies each order as UK, EU or Rest of World and applies a VAT rule, based on the shipping address of the order.
+(This may differ depending on whether you set up Tradebox before or after the end of the Brexit transition on 01/01/2021, if before, see here for our suggested changes to your set up.)
 This means you don't need to set up tax rules for every country you may ever ship to, only the ones in which you need a different, more specific tax treatment; normally this means only the non-UK countries in which you're VAT registered.

 Creating a New Tax Rate

 In Tradebox One go to Configuration and select the Tax Rates option.
 This displays the default tax rates in Tradebox One and the percentage each is set at.

 To create a new tax rate click on the New button.
 Fill out the form, providing an identifiable name for the new tax rate and the percentage it operates at (see below).
 Then choose Save.
 If you need additional rates (such as tracking reduced-rate goods in a VAT-registered country), add one per additional tax treatment that applies to your business.